-As we mentioned, right now, all personal versions of the Southwest Visa Card offer a 40,000 bonus points for spending $1,000 in the first 3 months.
-In some cases, that’s good for up to 2 round-trip flights to the Caribbean, if you’re flexible.
+As we mentioned, right now, all personal versions of the Southwest Visa Card offer 50,000 bonus points for spending $2,000 in the first 3 months and an additional 30,000 points for spending $10,000 in the first 9 months.
+In some cases, that’s good for up to 4 round-trip flights to the Caribbean, if you’re flexible.

 Although I love a good signup bonus, I really love that redeeming my Rapid Rewards Points is based entirely on the actual airfare price.
 Southwest flights are often the cheapest available, but they also run some ridiculous deals throughout the year.
 I’m talking about domestic round-trip tickets for less than $100!
 And, since the point redemption is fare-based, your points stretch even further during these sales.
 Plus, there are no blackout dates or rewards caps.
 That means I can use my points on any flight with available seating…and I can still check 2 bags for free!

 Oh yeah, have I mentioned that Southwest now flies to 14 destinations throughout Mexico and the Caribbean?
 It’s true!
 You can now use your points to book free flights for your entire family to places like Jamaica, Costa Rica, Belize, and Aruba.
 That’s pretty sweet, especially if you’re a beach bum like me.
-As of 2019, Southwest has also began their long anticipated service to Hawaii.
+In 2019, Southwest also began their long anticipated service to Hawaii.

 A Quick Overview of Southwest Business Credit Cards

 We’ve mentioned the business versions of the Southwest Visa Card a few times.
 Keep in mind that both the Southwest Rapid Rewards Premier Business Card and the Southwest Rapid Rewards Performance Business Card offers many of the same benefits as its personal card counterparts.
 Rather than run through all the benefits of Southwest points again, here’s a quick overview of their unique features.